Chapter 1 – Purpose and Background

 The Refugee Act provided for the adjustment of status of asylees to permanent residents.
-Unlike refugees, asylees are not required to apply for adjustment of status one year after receiving asylum.
-Instead, an asylee may apply for adjustment of status after accruing one year of physical presence after receiving asylum status.
+Unlike refugees, asylees are not required to apply for adjustment of status 1 year after receiving asylum.
+Instead, an asylee may apply for adjustment of status after accruing 1 year of physical presence after receiving asylum status.
 The asylee is not required to apply within a specific time frame.

 C. Legal Authority

 •INA 209(b) – Adjustment of status of refugees